RigoAR/first/README.md

  # 2048

 Implementation of the game 2048 in python.
-Has features like save/load game and undo last move.
-Tested and working on OSX and Debian using python2.7.
+2048 is a single player sliding block puzzle game involving moving tiles around a 4x4 board in the interest of making a tile with the numerical value of 2048.
+The rules can be found on www.wikihow.com/Beat-2048.
+This implementation has features like save/load game, top score, and undo last move.
+This python source code has been successfully run and tested on OSX and Debian using python2.7.

 <img src="https://user-images.githubusercontent.com/37717810/45250972-0d9d2680-b2f3-11e8-8a26-7f181c5c95bd.png" width=300>